campworkcoeman/campworkcoeman.org/get-involved/staff.md

 experiences to understand what it really takes to operate the high-quality programs of Camp Workcoeman.

-The cost of the program is $150.
+The cost for the program was $150 in 2019; rates for 2020 have not yet been finalized.
 Participants must be at least 14 years old.
 All participants will be evaluated at the end of the week and could be offered to stay for another week based on their performance.

 Those who successfully complete this program will be seriously considered for future camp staff positions.
 Those that participate in the CIT Program enhance